aws/copilot-cli/site/content/docs/manifest/backend-service.md

 Must be one of `'public'` or `'private'`.
 Defaults to launching your tasks in public subnets.

 !!! info inline end
-    Launching tasks in `'private'` subnets that need internet connectivity is only supported if you imported a VPC with NAT Gateways when running `copilot env init`.
-See [#1959](https://github.com/aws/copilot-cli/issues/1959) for tracking NAT Gateways support in Copilot-generated VPCs.
+    If you launch tasks in `'private'` subnets and use a Copilot-generated VPC, Copilot will generate NAT Gateways for you.
+Alternatively, you can import a VPC with NAT Gateways when running `copilot env init` for internet connectivity.

 <span class="parent-field">network.vpc.</span><a id="network-vpc-security-groups" href="#network-vpc-security-groups" class="field">`security_groups`</a> <span class="type">Array of Strings</span>
 Additional security group IDs associated with your tasks.
 Copilot always includes a security group so containers within your environment